Machinery & Equipment | © © Liuhsihsiang - iStock.com

 “The opening of our new Mannheim facility is another step in achieving our global mission of providing custom coating solutions to our valued customers.
 We are excited to be centrally located in the heart of Europe and eager to serve both our strategic partners and acquire new customers in the region.”
 (2010)

 MARKET - Exceptionally high domestic demand results from Germany's strong industrial structure.
-The four biggest producing industries (chemistry, electronics, automotive, and food & beverages) are also the four most important client sectors for the M&E industry.
-Approaching 12 thousand companies - employing a combined workforce of around 2.3 million - are active in these four sectors; generating total turnover of EUR 694 billion in 2014.
+The four biggest producing industries (chemicals, electronics, automotive, and food & beverages) are also the four most important client sectors for the M&E industry.
+In the region of 11 thousand companies – with a combined workforce of around 2.8 million – are active in these four sectors, generating combined turnover of around EUR 900 billion in 2017.

 R&D - Manufacturers located in Germany work in close partnership with a network of around 100 mechanical engineering university faculties and numerous internationally recognized research institutes.